 In my humble opinion, one of the main downsides of today's era of digital downloads, be they video games, music or films, is the disappearance of box art and album covers.

-It is possible these brand aesthetics were the result of the technical limitations of the time, limitations such as limited colour palettes and the number of sound channels available.
-These limitations are clearly not a problem today, which is perhaps why these ‘brand aesthetics’ appear to be a thing of the past…with one exception.
+These brand aesthetics may have been the result of the technical limitations of the time, limitations such as limited colour palettes and the number of sound channels available.
+These limitations are not a problem today, which is perhaps why these ‘brand aesthetics’ appear to be a thing of the past… with one exception.

 Nintendo games are something else you can tell a mile off, even the titles that do not include the staple ‘Mario Universe’ characters.
 Their bright, cartoony graphics, upbeat soundscapes and memorably catchy music are all instantly recognisable, and a Nintendo game feels like a Nintendo game.

 This philosophy applies to every aspect of Nintendo's products, from the graphics, sounds, music, level design and box art of their games, to the interface, dashboards and menus of their consoles, all the way up to the physical designs of their hardware.

 It all screams Nintendo and I for one like this.
 This is why.

 Imagine an experiment where video games were running on three identical TVs, where all identifying features, such as the consoles themselves, their controllers, on-screen logos, loading screens etc. have been hidden, and a randomly selected crowd were invited to view a selection of games.
 Their task, to identify which games were running on a PlayStation 4, which were running on an Xbox One and which on a Nintendo Wii U and or Switch.

 The uninitiated - i.e. those who do not know their Halo from their Uncharted, would be hard-pressed to tell which first-party game was running on the PS4 and which was running on the Xbox One.